 Aquaponic culture bed

-2. The root zone: in this second zone of about 10-15 cm, root growth and plant activity are most prevalent.
-During the flood and drain cycle, the drain section allows the water to drain completely.
-This allows efficient distribution of oxygen-rich air to anything in the area.
+- The root zone: in this second zone of around 10-15 cm, root growth and plant activity are most widespread.
+During the flooding and emptying cycle, the emptying part allows the water to drain completely.
+This allows oxygen-rich air to be distributed efficiently to everything in the area.
 These include plant roots, soil microbes, good bacteria and composting worms.
-For the inundation portion of the flooding and drainage cycle, the incoming water helps spread moisture, nutrients, and incoming solid fish waste particles throughout this area.
-The worms in this area are responsible for decomposing and minimizing solids, which in turn release nutrients and minerals into the system.
+For the flooding part of the flooding and drainage cycle, incoming water helps to spread moisture, nutrients and solid fish waste particles throughout the area.
+The worms in this zone are responsible for decomposing and minimising the solids, which in turn release nutrients and minerals into the system.

 Vertical aquaponics